leopauly/Visual-tracking-from-a-Drone/README.md

 Code for visual tracking of objects on ground from a drone.

 The objects on the ground are tracked based on the following features:
-1. Colour : Each object is given a purticular color
+1. Colour : Each object is given a particular color
 2. Size: The area of the object
 3. Shape : The objects are further filtered out using a roundness parameter
-4. Distance between same obejects in adjacent frames : This criteria helps to discard tracking of objects which moves beyond a purticular distance between the frames
+4. Distance between same objects in adjacent frames : This criteria helps to discard tracking of objects which moves beyond a particular distance between the frames

 Tested on:
 Jetson TX1 running on Ubuntu16.04 with an attached ZED camera being carried on a drone.